Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 5.  **Turn on Active Directory Sync**

-Secret Server relies on a primary “Sync” secret to connect to the LDAPv3 server in Active Directory.
+Secret Server relies on a primary "Sync" secret to connect to the LDAPv3 server in Active Directory.
 Once connection has been made to Active Directory through this secret, Secret Server needs to know which domain within Active Directory to authenticate against, and within that domain which specific Active Directory